 A: The high level of aggressiveness that we had since the beginning and until the end of the game.
-We have been more aggressive in the pass lines, in defense and that has made Olympiacos not feel comfortable.
-It is a team that runs very well on counterattack and plays a lot in transition.
+We have been more aggressive in the passing lines, in defense and that has made Olympiacos not feel comfortable.
+It is a team that runs very well in fastbreak situations and plays a lot in transition.
 We didn’t let them do that and they did not manage to find their game.
 We were able to contain them every time they attempted to get closer.

 Q: It seemed that you learned your lesson from the game against them in Barcelona, especially in the rebounding department.

 A: Above all, we learned that we must avoid the easy baskets that they make in fast-break.
 Spanoulis’s open triples have not been so successful.
 Let’s not forget that in the beginning of the second quarter he clearly dominated the game and he was the main reason that our lead was cut down.
 I think that we did well on rebounds, predominantly the offensive ones.
-This had been the key to Olympiacos winning the first game in Barcelona.
+That was the key to Olympiacos winning the first game in Barcelona.

 Q: Last year FC Barcelona got an easy win against the same opponent at the Peace and Friendship Stadium.
 It seems that this particular gym suits your team.